Westerburg: Sport

 Among sporting venues are the Westerwaldstadion and the Schulsportstadion (stadiums), competitive track type B with grass playing field, plastic running track and further competition-ready facilities for athletics.
 In the runup to the 2006 FIFA World Cup, this was the training facility used by the Czech Republic national football team, who stayed in a sport hotel at the Wiesensee (lake) in the Verbandsgemeinde of Westerburg.

 Furthermore, Westerburg has a heated swimming pool at its disposal with a sunbathing field.
 This is run by a private club and is open in the summer months, from about May to September.

+Energy production

+Since 2014, a small wind farm is producing electricity in the area called "Roter Kopf" (red head).